rodneymbasu254/Smart_learningAI/src/README.md

 # Template
-The machine learning template here
+The Learning_AI template provided by AzureAI